huggingface/transformers/docs/source/preprocessing.rst

 .. warning::

-    Pre-tokenized does not mean your inputs are already tokenized (you wouldn't need to pass them though the tokenizer if that was the case) but just split into words (which is often the first step in subword tokenization algorithms like BPE).
+    Pre-tokenized does not mean your inputs are already tokenized (you wouldn't need to pass them through the tokenizer if that was the case) but just split into words (which is often the first step in subword tokenization algorithms like BPE).